 Winchester is also famous for the legendary Arthurian Round Table.
-A striking sight, the table has hung for over 700 years on the wall of The Great Hall - the only remaining part of Winchester Castle, once the centre of court and government life.
-Spot the names of the knights of King Arthur and re-visit this favourite legend known to children through books and film adaptations.
+A striking sight, the table has been housed for over 700 years in The Great Hall - the only remaining part of Winchester Castle, once the centre of court and government life.